kmnis/kmnis.github.io/_posts/2026-05-23-llm-basics-without-the-jargon.md

 Imagine you have a large library of books and you want to find all books related to "space exploration."
 Instead of searching for the exact words "space exploration" in each book, we can use embeddings to find books that discuss related topics, even if they use different words like "astronomy," "space travel," or "NASA."
 Embeddings help us understand the context and meaning behind words, making searches more accurate and relevant.
 The dimension of the embedding vector depends on the model we use.
 For example, the OpenAI model *text-embedding-3-small* is 1536 long while *text-embedding-3-large* model is 3072 long.

+The basic idea is: texts with similar meanings should end up closer together in this number-space.
+For example, the embedding for "cat" and "dog" might be closer to each other than the embedding for "cat" and "space," because cats and dogs are more semantically similar than cats and space.

 But how does embedding help in finding the relevant chunks?
 Here's how:

-1. We first embed all the chunks as well as the user's query into numerical vectors using an embedding model of our choice
+1. We first embed all the chunks as well as the user's query into numerical vectors using an embedding model of our choice.
+So if we have 1000 chunks, we will have 1000 chunk embedding vectors and 1 query embedding vector
 2. Next, we compute cosine similarity between the user query vector with each of the chunks
 3. Lastly, we can select one or more of the most similar chunks (highest cosine similarity) and pass them as the context

 This process of finding the right chunks and using them as context is called **Retrieval**.
+That's why this method is called Retrieval Augmented Generation (RAG) - we retrieve relevant information and use it to augment the generation process.

 ![Embeddings and Semantic Search](/_images/llm-blog/embeddings-and-semantic-search.png)